jsohlendorff/continuous_time_LTMLE/article.typ

-Interestingly, when strong time-varying confounding is present, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator, likely owing to the fact that LTMLE has generally smaller standard errors.
+Interestingly, when strong time-varying confounding is present, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator.
+//likely owing to the fact that LTMLE has generally smaller standard errors.
 This reflects a bias–variance trade-off between continuous-time and discrete-time approaches.
 // The standard errors obtained from
 // the debiased procedure also appear slightly le biased